Bhagavad Gita Chapter 10 Verse 13 Meaning

 Available in 16 languages

-This verse from Chapter 10 of the Bhagavad Gita highlights a practical insight: All the sages have thus declared Thee, as also the divine sage Narada; so also Asita, Devala, and Vyasa; and now Thou Thyself dost say so to me.
+The Gita addresses divine manifestation with characteristic directness here.
+All the sages have thus declared Thee, as also the divine sage Narada; so also Asita, Devala, and Vyasa; and now Thou Thyself dost say so to me.
+Within the broader arc of Chapter 10, this verse builds on Krishna's systematic exposition of omnipresence.
+The connection between divine manifestation and omnipresence that this verse draws is central to the Gita's vision.

 — Explained by the Nitya Team